Why is the ocean blue?

 Some constituents of sea water can influence the shade of blue you see in the ocean.
 This is why it can look greener or bluer in different areas.

 Swimming pools with white bottom, would have water that look transparent not turquoise blue, as it is observed even in indoor pools, where there’s no sky to be reflected.
-The scientific explanation involves the theory of radiative transfer (absorption and scattering), and material electromagnetic spectra.
+The scientific explanation involves the theory of radiative transfer (absorption and scattering), and the material's electromagnetic spectrum.

 Why is the ocean blue?